CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/check.md

 Three sets of validation commands are available, all for verifying the health and performance of network protocols and services:

 - `netq check` commands.
 These commands check whether your network's devices, hosts, network protocols, and services are operating as expected.
 They 'validate' your network against an ideal setup and report mismatches and recommendations.
 They allow filtering by hostname, can include or exclude selected tests, and some have additional options.
-Commands with a `streaming` option run streaming checks by default to return results faster.
-To run a non-streaming validation, include the `legacy` option.
 - `netq add validation` commands.
 Use {{<link url="add/#netq-add-validation" text="these commands">}} to validate various elements in your network fabric.
 The results appear in the Validation Result cards in the UI, where you can filter them.
 - Validation management commands. `netq show validation settings` displays a list of all jobs and job settings and `netq del validation` allows you to remove validations.